Following Jesus from the Perspective of Relationships

 God had also sent Jesus to earth to start a new kingdom.
 This is a non-physical kingdom.
 (Jesus was very clear about this!
 See John 18:36) Jesus is the king and we can participate in this kingdom by adopting his value system instead of our selfish one.
 When we enter God's kingdom, God sees us through Jesus.
 When we are citizens of this kingdom, God sees us as He sees Jesus - having His perfect values.
 God can then send his Holy Spirit to strengthen us in the practical aspects of daily growing in this value system of beneficial love.

 In human affairs, normally only the guilty party is allowed to pay jail-time and capital punishment costs.
 However, when a person is under direct authority, the one in authority becomes responsible.
-Similar to other organizations, in God's kingdom responsibility goes up.
-This human analogy helps us understand why He can take our rebellion consequences in substitution for us.
-When we enter God's Kingdom, Jesus is rightfully is able to bear the cost of our relationship failure with God. note
+Although this is an analogy from human affairs, it can help our understanding for why Jesus can take our rebellion consequences in substitution for us.
+So, similar to human organizations, in God's kingdom responsibility goes up.
+When we enter God's Kingdom, Jesus is rightfully is able to bear the cost of our relationship failure with God. •••

 This illustration is only a model of what happens, drawing from human experience.
 However, it is an imperfect model and does not fully explain how Jesus can be our substitute.
 Jesus is described as our king-representative to God.
 This draws on precedence in Jewish history, however, there still is a problem.
 God had stated that "The one who sins is the one who will die."
 (Ezekiel 18:20)